opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ```shell
 cdk ls --c contextId=demo-deploy
 ```

-Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case it is important to know the precedence level for context values.
-The below order shows these levels with values being passed by the CDK CLI having the most importance
-1. CDK CLI passed context values, e.g. --c stage=dev2 (highest precedence)
-2. Created `cdk.context.json` in the same directory as this README
-3. Existing `default-values.json` in the same directory as this README

-## Which CDK context options should I use?
-See the [wiki - Configuration Options](https://github.com/opensearch-project/opensearch-migrations/wiki/Configuration-Options) for guidance on which context options should be used for different migrations.

 ## How to use the deployed Migration tools?
 See the [wiki](https://github.com/opensearch-project/opensearch-migrations/wiki) for steps on how to use this tooling to perform different migrations.